 Making a yarn wreath is easy.
 You just glue the yarn to the back of the form, then wrap it around the form until it’s completely covered.
 Glue the end of the yarn to the back of the form, the same side that you glued the beginning to.
-Check out this post for more instructions and pictures for more guidance.
+Check out this post for more instructions with pictures and video for more guidance.

 The next flower is a chrysanthemum.
 They are pretty easy.
 Cut a long, thin rectangle.
 The longer the rectangle, the bigger the flower.
 Place a strip of hot glue on the edge of one long side.
 Fold the rectangle in half so that it’s edges are glued together.
 Cut tiny slits all along the edge without the glue.
 Cut them all the way to the end.
 Put some glue on one end then roll the felt all the way to the other end and hot glue it.
 Pretty easy!

 Lay out your flowers at the bottom of the wreath, and move them around until you’re happy with where they are.
 Hot glue them on the wreath.